oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 .# Abstract

-This specification describes data formats, validation and processing rules to express Verifiable Credentials based on the SD-JWT format (TBD: see oauth-selective-disclosure-jwt) using JSON payloads.
+This specification describes data formats, validation and processing rules to express Verifiable Credentials based on the securing mechanisms of SD-JWT (TBD: see oauth-selective-disclosure-jwt) and JSON payloads.

 {mainmatter}

 # Introduction

-A Verifiable Credential is an tamper-evident statement about an entity which is the Subject of the Verifiable Credential created by an Issuer.
+A Verifiable Credential is an tamper-evident statement made by an Issuer about a Subject of the Verifiable Credential.
 Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations.
-Verifiers have to trust Issuers to make trustworthy statements about the Subject and they can additional require that the Holder provides a proof that they are the intended Holder of the Verifiable Credential for security reason.
-This is only possible if an Issuer binds the Verifiable Credential to a specific Holder at the time of issuance.

 This is also referred to as the three-party-model which describes the relationships between the entities involved in the issuance and verification of